 Your investment in yourself:

 (You know how people are always, somewhat annoyingly, using the ‘fit your own oxygen mask, before assisting others’ analogy that we hear on planes in the context of self-care?
 Consider this a first step.)

 This is my introductory going-into-business price.

-I’m a former divorce lawyer, currently completing a Master of Social Work, who has spent the past three years researching compassion fatigue.
-My one-on-one compassion fatigue coaching sessions are the culmination of my experiences and my learning.
+I’m a former divorce lawyer, currently completing a Master of Social Work, who has spent more than three years researching compassion fatigue.
+My one-on-one compassion fatigue sessions are the culmination of my experiences and my learning.
 It’s what I wish I’d had available when I was a practising lawyer.

 I’m launching at this introductory price so you get the benefit of learning (for you, how to support yourself, and your colleagues, around compassion fatigue), while I do, too.

 This introductory price is for my first five clients only.

 If you want to be one of my extra-special, early-bird clients, click the button below to fill out the brief Introductory Questionnaire so I have some understanding of where you’re at, and to make sure we are a good fit to work together.